Find Healthcare Schools

 • Animal Technician

-In 2016, there was an estimated number of 102,000 jobs in the United States for Veterinary Technologist or Technician.
+In the United States, there were 102,000 jobs for Veterinary Technologist or Technician in 2016.
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 20,400 new jobs for Veterinary Technologist or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+There will be an estimated 10,700 positions for Veterinary Tech per year.

 undefined